 There's no better place to spend your Spring Break than in Austin.
-Whether you're traveling with the whole family, your best friends or just that special someone, Austin has great attractions, restaurants and activities to suit everyone.
+Whether you're traveling with the whole family, your best friends or just that special someone, Austin has great attractions, restaurants, activities and things to do to suit everyone.

 Barton Springs Pool.

 When it comes to family fun, Austin does it right.
 There are plenty of attractions that will keep the whole family happy.

 Head over to Zilker Park, Austin's largest and most popular park, where kids can play on the extensive playscape, ride the train around the park or spend the day paddling a canoe on Lady Bird Lake.
 The park also boasts a multi-age playscape, numerous hike and bike trails and the Barton Springs Pool, a natural 68 degree spring-fed pool that can be enjoyed year-round.

 Take the kids out on the water with the exciting, educational Austin Duck Adventures, an amphibious tour of downtown Austin and Lake Austin aboard one of the unsinkable Hydra Terra vehicles.
 Tours run about 75 minutes and take you to all the must-see sites around town.
 Finish off the experience with a stop at one of Austin's many food-court trailer parks for some delicious, inexpensive food from some of the city's best food trucks.

 If you want to get out of the city for a little while, consider a day trip to a nearby state park, such as McKinney Falls, a 635-acre park with miles of trails, campgrounds, picnic areas and wonderful waterfalls.
 Pedernales Falls State Park is another great option.
 It boasts camping, picnicking, hiking, river swimming, mountain biking, fishing and horseback riding.